 Credit: Ally Arcuri

 The Brooks Divide 5 is another trail shoe that delivers excellent value.
+These lightweight trail shoes are ideal for beginners.
 Designed specifically for light trails, it offers impressive durability and familiar comfort, enhancing its appeal.
 This shoe is an ideal choice for new trail runners who aren't ready to commit to high-tech options but want a reliable, comfortable shoe that can handle the demands of light trail running with ease.

 Much like its predecessors, the Brooks Divide 5 is a high-value shoe for entry-level trail runners.
 It offers everything you need for everyday running at an affordable price point.